Irene-arch/YouTube-Projects-Datasets/README.md

   - Create a repo for the project and enable ReadMe.
   - Edit the ReadMe file and add various sections.
   - Update the sections with details of the projects including screenshots where appropriate.
-  - Highlight the skills gained or demonsrated durign the execution of the project.
+  - Highlight the skills gained or demonstrated during the execution of the project.
-  - Draw isight and conclusion.
+  - Draw insight and conclusion.
   - Upload PowerBI or excel file into the rep.
 </details>